Division of Laboratory Animal Medicine

 The animal facility contains approximately 20,000 gross square feet of modern, well equippped space which includes a surgery suite, cagewash facility, diagnostic laboratory, necropsy room, quarantine area and infectious disease containment suite.
 The centralized laboratory animal care program is accredited by the Association for the Assessment and Accreditation of Laboratory Animal Care and it is directed by a veterinarian who is a diplomat in the American College of Laboratory Animal Medicine.
 The DLAM facility Coordinator is certified as a Laboratory Animal Technician by the American Association for Laboratory Animal Science.

-The Animal Handler Class is now offered through MyCourses to be completed at your convenience.
-Please click on the link below.
+The Animal Handler Class is now offered through CITI and can be completed at your convenience.
 After completing the course, you must attend a tour of the facility and complete the risk assessment form that is submitted to the Employee Health Nurse.
-Tours are given every Wednesday at 10:00 am.
-Please contact Daylene Craig at ResearchCores@siumed.edu or 545-3053 if you have questions or to register for a tour.
+Please contact Cassie Vorachek email@example.com if you have questions or to register for a tour.